Updated: Mar 26

 “I am forever chasing light.
 Light turns the ordinary into the magical.” – Trent Parke

-I hope these suggestions will help you climb out of the creative rut and find some joy in a 'flow' activity.
+Most of us experience a slump in creativity from time to time.
+I hope some of these suggestions will help you climb out of the creative rut and find some joy in a 'flow' activity, whatever that might be for you.